jostrm/azure-enterprise-scale-ml/documentation/readme.md

 | 3) Templates for: DataOps, MLOps, *GenAIOps | Y | - | All | 20-29, 30-39 |
 | 4) Accelerators: ESML SDK (Python, PySpark), RAG Chatbot, etc  | Y | - |ProjectTeam | 30-39 |

-# Documenation Executive Summary VS Full documentation
+# Documentation Executive Summary VS Full documentation
 The current page is only an *executive summary* of the documentation.
 Go here for the [Full Documentation](./v2/10_index.md)

 ## ESML AIFactory: The 4 components of acceleration